-Advisory: English 43 and English 42, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels W4 and R4.
+Advisory: English 42 and English 43, each with a grade of "C" or better, or equivalent, or Assessment Skills Level R4 and W4.

-Limitation on Enrollment: This course is not open to students with credit for Child Development 160B.
-This course explores current issues in child development and how these issues influence the child and the family.
-Emphasis is placed on effective communication skills, positive guidance techniques, kindergarten readiness skills and appropriate classroom activities.
-The course includes supervised participation in the campus Child Development Center.
-This course fulfills the specialization requirements for the State of California Master Teacher Permit when taken with Child Development 160 and 162 or Child Development 160 and 188.
+Limitation on Enrollment: Health and Safety.
+TB clearance within the last year is required.
+This course explores current issues in child development and how these issues influence both the child and family.
+The course emphasizes effective communication skills, positive guidance techniques, kindergarten readiness skills, and appropriate classroom activities.
+It includes supervised participation in the campus Child Development Center, and it fulfills the specialization requirements for the State of California Master Teacher Permit when taken with CHIL 160 and 162 or CHIL 160 and 188.
 (FT) Associate Degree Credit & transfer to CSU and/or private colleges and universities.